FlyingDomotic/domoticz-mqttmapper-plugin/README.md

 Note: to avoid tons of "Error: MQTT mapper hardware thread seems to have ended unexpectedly" in Domoticz logs, `throttle` can't be less than 3 seconds.

+As normal behavior, Domoticz set lastUpdate each time a value is received, even if it's the same as current one.
+MqttMapper may update device only when value to store changes, if users specifies `"node/restrictupdate": True"` in device configuration.
+Default value is `False`, meaning each received messages updates Domoticz device.

 ## Device options (partial) list

 Here's a partial list of device options that can be specified in `options` of JSON configuration file.